b1gry4n/foundation-seed/README.md

 `Tools → Foundation Seed → Docs → Copy AGENTS Foundation Setup Blurb`

-Paste it into a file at your project root:
+Paste it into an `AGENTS.md` file in your **Codex project root folder**.

+This is the folder you selected when you created or opened the project in Codex.

 `AGENTS.md`